 Have you ever wondered how to make sweetened condensed milk?
-You can make Homemade Sweetened Condensed Milk with just a few simple ingredients – it's easy and tastes so much better than what comes out of a can.
+With just a few simple ingredients, you can make this Homemade Sweetened Condensed Milk recipe - it's easy and tastes so much better than what comes out of a can.

 The version of the recipe I'm posting here is slightly simplified from the original, skipping the instruction to weigh on a digital scale before and after simmering.
 You can certainly go that route if you like and will find her instructions to do so here.

 Note that sweetened condensed milk and evaporated milk are not the same.
 Both are heated until reduced by about half of their original volume, evaporating off water content.
 But evaporated milk is not sweetened and can't be used in recipes interchangeably.

 - Homemade Marshmallows

 - Homemade Almond Joy